-- 2. Report to CCA's Compliance Hotline 800-826-6762 - 3.
-Email CCA_Compliance@commonwealthcare.org - 4.
-Mail directly to:

-Attn: Fraud, Waste and Abuse Department

-30 Winter Street, 11th Floor

-Boston, MA 02108
+- Report to the CCA Compliance Hotline: 866-457-4953 (may be done anonymously) - Fill out a Compliance Incident Report - Email FWA_Team@commonw ealthcare.org or CCA_Compliance@commonw ealthcare.org - Mail directly to: Commonw ealth Care Alliance Attn: Fraud, Waste and Abuse Department 30 Winter Street, 11th Floor Boston, MA 02108

-Definitions of Fraud Waste and Abuse:
+Definitions of Fraud, Waste, and Abuse:

-- Fraud is defined as knowingly, intentionally and willfully executing, or attempting to execute a scheme or artifice to defraud any health care benefit program; or to obtain, by means of false or fraudulent pretenses, representations, or promises, any money or property owned by or under the custody or control of any health care benefit program.
-Examples of fraud include, but are not limited to: a provider billing for services or supplies that were not provided; or a member knowingly sharing their CCA ID card with a non-CCA member in order to obtain services. - Waste is defined as the overutilization of services, or other practices that directly or indirectly result in unnecessary costs.
+- 1. Fraud is defined as knowingly, intentionally, and willfully executing, or attempting to execute, a scheme or artifice to defraud any health care benefit program; or to obtain, by means of false or fraudulent pretenses, representations, or promises, any money or property ow ned by or under the custody or control of any health care benefit program.
+Examples of fraud include, but are not limited to: a provider billing for services or supplies that were not provided; or a member knowingly sharing their CCA ID card with a non-CCA member in order to obtain services. - 2.
+Waste is defined as the overutilization of services, or other practices that directly or indirectly result in unnecessary costs.
 Waste is generally not considered to be caused by criminally negligent actions but rather the misuse of resources.
-Examples of waste include, but are not limited to: a mail order pharmacy sending medications to members without first confirming the member still needs them; or a physician ordering excessive diagnostic tests. - Abuse involves payment for items or services when there is no legal entitlement to that payment even when the provider has not knowingly and/or intentionally misrepresented facts to obtain payment.
-An example of abuse includes a medical professional providing treatment to a patient that is inconsistent with the diagnosis; or misusing codes and modifiers on a claim such as upcoding or unbundling codes.
+Examples of waste include, but are not limited to: a mail-order pharmacy sending medications to members without first confirming the member still needs them; or a physician ordering excessive diagnostic tests. - 3.
+Abuse involves payment for items or services when there is no legal entitlement to that payment even when the provider has not knowingly and/or intentionally misrepresented facts to obtain payment.
+Examples of abuse include, but are not limited to, a medical professional providing treatment to a patient that is inconsistent with the diagnosis; or misusing codes and modifiers on a claim such as upcoding or unbundling codes.